 My problem with sync buttons – which are accessible both on media players and DJ controllers/software, so this has nothing to do with laptop DJs – is that I crossed ways with too many DJs who have relied on the software to mix the tracks for them.

-So they never heard the music by extension layer music elegantly and efficiently.
+So they never heard the music, by extension layer music elegantly and efficiently.

-There are young DJs out there using laptops and controllers and still not even beat mixing four to the floor music – mixing only in the breaks and not on the kicks!
+There are young DJs out there using laptops and controllers and still not even beat-mixing four-to-the-floor music – mixing only in the breaks and not on the kicks!

 If I downloaded a hip-hop mix, for example, from a technical POV, ideally, I want to listen to some variety in technique when it comes to transitions.

-I’ve heard beginner mixes where the DJ has done a really awful scratch solo that goes on for too long or constantly twiddles knobs or triggering effects like they’ve got some form of DJ OCD and can’t leave the mixer alone for more than a few seconds.
+I’ve heard beginner mixes where the DJ has done a really awful scratch solo that goes on for too long or constantly twiddles knobs or triggers effects like they’ve got some form of DJ OCD and can’t leave the mixer alone for more than a few seconds.

-In the worst cases, it ends up being less than the sum of its parts and I’d prefer to listen to a playlist of the songs rather than the mix.
+In the worst cases, it ends up being less than the sum of its parts, and I’d prefer to listen to a playlist of the songs rather than the mix.

 The Technical Standard of DJing is Lower Than Ever